-- Sand and Cement – this is the traditional method of applying two layers of a sand and cement mixture to the walls.
-Once dry, the wall is usually painted with two or three coats of a good quality masonry paint.
+- Sand and Cement – this is the traditional method of applying two layers of sand and cement mixture to the walls.
+Once dry, the wall is usually painted with two or three coats of good quality masonry paint.

-- Monocouche – this is a cement based product that has a coloured pigment added to the mixture.
+- Monocouche – this is a cement-based product that has a coloured pigment added to the mixture.
 One finishing layer is installed on top of a base layer, you don’t need to paint the surface.

 - Silicone – this is the most expensive type of render but has many benefits, it’s flexible so shouldn’t crack and it’s also breathable so can help prevent wall condensation.
 Like the Moncouche, this is also a “through colour” so no painting is needed, just a wash every few years or so.

 Below You’ll Find Two Render Prices For Comparison